cortoproject/corto/packages/corto/lang.md

 # /corto/lang
-The lang package contains the types of the Corto typesystem.
+Contains the Corto typesystem.

-# /corto/core

-## lang/alias
+## alias
 Enables creating an alias to a (hidden) member in an interface.

 ### construct()